SAP-samples/btp-task-center-integration/s4hana-on-prem-scenario/README.md

 - [ ] check image size - maybe has to be re-sized.
 Any general guidance?

+- [ ] should we add link to teh Github repo so customer can conrtibute

 ## SAP S/4HANA on-premise edition

 This repository contains content for the cards which are used in the SAP Discovery Center project board.